What to see in Pisac?

 Climb the Pisac ruins

-If you decide to hike the Pisac ruins, you will be rewarded by stunning vistas.
+If you decide to hike the Pisac ruins, be rewarded by stunning vistas.
 You also get to see more ruins than the average visitor who usually wonder around the upper part of the ruins.
-We must admit, that despite the famous Pisac ruins being so close to Cusco, the trail was almost completely empty.
+Despite the famous Pisac ruins being so close to Cusco, the trail usually is almost completely empty.

 To get back to Pisac, you walk the same way back.